Episode Metadata

 Lightning network allows to exchange bitcoin cheaper and faster.
 For each recipient, you will need to enter

-• node (wallet) address
+• wallet address

 • weighting (split)